ansys/pydpf-post/docs/source/api/result_object.rst

 Result object
 *************

-The ``result object`` can be manipulated to get different result data.
+The ``Result`` object provides access to different types of result data.
+See the example below for access to displacements, stresses and elastic strains.

 .. code:: python